 Growing the business through acquisitions of contracted operating assets.
 We believe that our base of operations and relationship with NRG provide a platform in the conventional and renewable power generation and thermal sectors for strategic growth through cash accretive and tax advantaged acquisitions complementary to our existing portfolio.
 NRG has granted us a right of first offer to acquire the ROFO Assets, if and to the extent NRG elects to sell any of these assets prior to July 2018.
-On June 30, 2014, we acquired the 2014 Drop Down Assets for total cash consideration of \$357 million.
-In addition, the acquisition include the assumption of \$612 million in project level debt.
+On June 30, 2014, we acquired the Acquired ROFO Assets for total cash consideration of \$357 million.
+In addition, the acquisition included the assumption of \$612 million in project level debt.

-On January 2, 2015, we completed the acquisition of the 2015 Drop Down Assets, for total cash consideration of \$489 million, including \$9 million for working capital, plus \$737 million of assumed project level debt.
-The acquisition of the 2015 Drop Down Assets added a combined 769 MWs to our net capacity.
-See "-Growth Strategy."
+On January 2, 2015, we completed the acquisition of the EME-NYLD-Eligible Assets, for total cash consideration of \$489 million, including \$9 million for working capital, plus \$737 million of assumed project level debt.
+The acquisition of the EME-NYLD-Eligible Assets added a combined 769 MWs to our net capacity See "-Growth Strategy."

-NRG is not obligated to sell the remaining ROFO Assets or the Additional ROFO Assets, upon the effectiveness of the Amended and Restated ROFO Agreement to us, and, if offered, we cannot be sure whether these assets will be offered on acceptable terms, or that we will choose to consummate such acquisitions.
-We also expect to have significant opportunities to acquire other generation and thermal infrastructure assets from third parties where we believe our knowledge of the market operating expertise and access to capital provides us with a competitive advantage.
+NRG is not obligated to sell the remaining ROFO Assets to us, and, if offered, we cannot be sure whether these assets will be offered on acceptable terms, or tha we will choose to consummate such acquisitions.
+We also expect to have significant opportunities to acquire other generation and thermal infrastructure assets from third parties where we believe our knowledge of the market, operating expertise and access to capital provides us with a competitive advantage.